-Utilizing the melodramatic and larger-than-life style of Yiddish Theater and the Purim Spiel, and with my paintings function- ing as the masks, settings, and props, I will inscribe my fathers tragedy into the long-held tradition of the spiel.
-My personal narrative will become a whole new megillah in an interactive performance with photo and video documentation.
+Utilizing the melodramatic and larger-than-life style of Yiddish Theater and the Purim Spiel, and with my paintings functioning as the masks, settings, and props, I inscribed my father's tragedy into the long-held tradition of the spiel.
+My personal narrative became A Whole New Megillah in the inaugural event.

 My dad was the protagonist and his story was translated into biblical proportion and given a significance that empowered him and our family.
 I created a new narrative with old themes referencing both the text of personal lawsuits and of the Megillah- the fifth book of the Tanach (aka Old Testament).